paulross/PyCppContainers/docs/sphinx/source/performance/performance_roundtrip.rst

 These are typically *round trip* converted at:

-* 0.1 µs per object for booleans, say 100m objects a second.
-This is about 10x the cost of using a ``std::vector``.
+* 0.08 µs per object for booleans, say 120m objects a second.
+  This is about 8x the cost of using a ``std::vector``.
+* 0.9 µs per object for other objects, say 10m objects a second.
+  This is about 2x the cost of using a ``std::vector``.

 Python List of ``bytes``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^